build-on-aws/content/FAQ.md

 ### How can I set the Canonical URL?

-Add an attribute in the FrontMatter header named `externalCanonicalUrl` with the canonical URL of the original content you want to link to.
+Add an attribute in the front matter header named `externalCanonicalUrl` with the canonical URL of the original content you want to link to.
 For example:

 ````yml
     externalCanonicalUrl: https://dzone.com/articles/demystifying-transition-to-microservices